enjalot/blockbuilder/deploy/README.md

 sudo systemctl status blockbuilder
 ```

-If you want to start it on boot:
+to start our new `blockbuilder` service on boot:

 ```bash
 sudo systemctl enable blockbuilder